docspell/dsc/README.md

 you're looking for some detail, the formats `json` and `lisp` are recommended.
 They contain every detail in a well structured form.

+## TODOs before first release

+- [ ] make sure concurrent runs are fine regarding the session file
+- [ ] upload directories: if a directory is given it is traversed and each file is uploaded
+- [ ] upload directories: specify a glob/matcher for files
+- [ ] item detail command; maybe automatic if search selects exactly one? must be possible to specify partial ids
+- [ ] session_token must check for expiry and relogin via current token
+- [ ] logout command that removes the session file

 ## Usage

 There are binaries provided at the [release